shirakaba/react-nativescript-hot-loader/README.md

 # React NativeScript Hot Loader

-A very minor tweak to enable usage of `react-hot-loader` with NativeScript.
+A very minor tweak to `react-hot-loader` to enable its usage with NativeScript.

 # About